falseme/Task-manager-notif/README.md

 This software is under `MIT LICENCE` which can be found in this repository.

-Some icons and fonts are not owned by Fabricio-Tomas.
+Some icons and fonts are not owned by me (@falseme).
 Links, names and licencies are stored in this repository and writed bellow.

 - Noto Sans Font
 	- *Designed by Google*